MUTOR-2/HistoryAndPracticeOfMultimedia/_units/09.2/index.md

 # unit information:
 # Manifestations of Multimedia; Interactive Dance Performance
 ###
-title: "Manifestations of Multimedia: Dance, interaction, and virtuality in contemporary performance"
+title: "Dance, interaction, and virtuality in contemporary performance"
 number: 9.2
 short_description:
 summary: "The integration of multimedia technology in dance since the early twentieth century has engendered and amplified concerns related to bodily abstraction and representation, as well as knowledge transmission.
 From large-scale motion capture projects with renowned choreographers, to the current swell of dance for camera and live-stream performance, this unit probes the entanglement of ethics, aesthetics, and politics in the shifting landscape of dance and technology."